gilad-rubin/hyperprompts/README.md

 </picture></div>

-**`hyperprompt`** is a lightweight Python package designed for creating dynamic and customizable text templates using Pythonic logic.
+**`hyperprompts`** is a lightweight Python package designed for creating dynamic and customizable text templates using Pythonic logic.

 With hyperprompt, you define meta-prompts using pure Python, compile them with configuration inputs to produce templates with placeholders, and then compile these templates with actual data to generate the final output.